Getting started¶

 name = module.ue.app_name

-endpoint = module.ue.fiveg_rfsim_endpoint
+endpoint = module.ue.requires.fiveg_rfsim

 }